-Best Travel Telescopes Ranked According To Price
+Best Travel Telescopes Overview

 Best Portable Telescopes For Traveling – Reviewed

-The Z100’s included eyepieces are acceptable 17mm and 10mm Kellners, and it sports a red-dot finder.
 The scope’s base also sports a ¼ 20 threaded hole to attach to a photo tripod, or you can use the optical tube’s supplied Vixen dovetail to attach it directly to a tripod or to a more sophisticated alt-azimuth mount.
 The Z100’s base has a nice built-in carrying handle as well.

 Downsides?
-The Zhumell Z100’s optics are not the highest in quality, and the primary mirror cannot be collimated without making some modifications.
-This means that you must treat it with care during transport, as the primary being knocked out alignment will prevent one from getting usable images.
+The Zhumell Z100’s optics are not the highest quality, and the primary mirror cannot be collimated without making some modifications.
+This means that you must treat it with care during transport, as the primary being knocked out of alignment will prevent one from getting usable images.
 The scope will probably arrive at your doorstep with an at least slightly misaligned primary mirror anyway, so it’s really restricted to low-power use – below 60x.

-3. Zhumell Z130 – Choice Between $170-$270
+4. Zhumell Z130 – 2nd Choice Between $250-$325